 If you are still using an iPhone 7, it's probably time to look at a new device, especially since the iPhone SE 2020 has been around for a year.
 Don't care for the iPhone 12 mini's $699 price?
 Not to worry — the iPhone SE costs $399 and still manages to offer some pretty impressive features.

-Certainly, the iPhone SE is going to be a step up from a phone that first came out in 2016.
-But iPhone 7 users looking to get the most for their money may wonder about the iPhone SE vs. iPhone 7 differences.
+Certainly, the newer iPhone SE is going to be a step up from a phone that first came out in 2016.
+But iPhone 7 users looking to get the most for their money may wonder about any iPhone SE vs. iPhone 7 differences.

 Here's a closer look at the improvements Apple has made with the iPhone SE to its flagship device from a few years ago and whether it's worth upgrading now or holding out until later this year when the iPhone 13 debuts.